Characteristics of Negotiation

 Preparation is instrumental to the success of the negotiation process.
 Being well-prepared generates confidence and gives an edge to the negotiator.
 Preparation involves the following activities:

-(i) Gathering Information: One needs to learn as much as one can about the problem and ascertain what information is needed from the other side.
-Understanding clearly the issues involved is also needed.
+1. Gathering Information: One needs to learn as much as one can about the problem and ascertain what information is needed from the other side.
+Understanding clearly the issues involved are also needed.

 Stage 2: Opening Phase